September 22, 2014

-Sweet potatoes are one of my favorite veggies, but I never paid much attention the variety until they became my go-to baby food puree.
+Sweet potatoes are one of my favorite veggies, but I had never paid much attention to the variety until they became my go-to baby food puree.

 Now I even know the difference between sweet potatoes and yams.

 Usually I play it safe and stick to the plump, copper-skinned, orange-fleshed standard tubers, but then I discovered Japanese sweet potatoes.

 With their slender shape, purple skin and white flesh, Japanese sweet potatoes are much starchier than their cousins and more dense.
 I used think that sweet potatoes were always orange.
 I was so wrong.

 It should be pretty obvious that different varieties of sweet potatoes are better for certain cooking methods than others.
 Just like regular potatoes!
 Hello!?

 Japanese sweet potatoes have more starch, which makes the ideal for oven fries.
 The challenge with baking fries instead of frying them is getting the crisp outside and fluffy inside without cooking them in a vat of oil.

 I like french fries, but I don’t love the guilt that comes with eating real fries.
 They are such a saturated fat, high calorie belly buster.
 Why fry when you can bake?

 The first step is soaking the sliced potatoes in cold water for an hour before toweling them off and baking them.
 This helps the fries turn out crispier.